CharJon/SMS/README.md

 ### Solving MaxCut to Optimality

-The main goal of this project is to solve the MaxCut problem to optimality.
+The main goal of this project is to solve the Maximum Cut Problem (MaxCut for short) to proven optimality.

 ### Authors